 In the past, a typical deal size for the Apollo VCT was £4 to £5 million.
 New rules have made it harder for VCT managers to find investments.
 The managers now believe deals of £2.5- £3 million will be more commonplace giving them capacity to invest between £10 million and £20 million each year.

 Both existing and new investors will have to get used to a higher risk profile and potentially more volatility than in the past due to the greater exposure to more growth-orientated businesses.
 Limited equity upside means bad loans can have a detrimental effect on the portfolio value.

 Please remember capital is at risk.
 VCTs are high risk investments and are not suitable for everyone.
 Investors should not invest money they are not prepared to lose.

-There is an initial charge of 5.5% (5% for existing investors) before any Wealth Club discount.
 The annual management fee is 2%.
 In addition Octopus is entitled to an administration fee of 0.3% p.a. and a company secretarial fee.
 Annual running costs are capped at 3.3%.
 Octopus also receives deal arrangement fees of 1.5%.
 A performance fee is also payable of 20% of gains above the Bank of England base rate.